MonsieurDahlstrom/check-version-against-monorepo-action/README.md

-# Hello world javascript action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+# Check a package.jaon against released versions within a repo.

+This action allows monorepos to validate different package.json version against already published versions in a registry.

 ## Inputs

-## `who-to-greet`
+## `repository`

 **Required** The name of the person to greet.

-Default `"World"`.
+## `directory`

+**Required** The name of the person to greet.

+## `ref`

+**Required** The name of the person to greet.

 ## Outputs

-## `time`
+## `newer`

-The time we greeted you.
+if package.json was never then what is publihed in the registry.

 ## Example usage

-uses: actions/hello-world-javascript-action@v1.1
+uses: actions/check-version-against-monorepo-action@main
 with:
-who-to-greet: 'Mona the Octocat'
+repository: 'MonsieurDahlstrom/workflow-test'
+directory: 'dist'
+ref: 'refs/tags/v0.4.100-alpha.2.0'